Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 Unregistered Intellectual Property

 Unregistered IP is the most common way small businesses operate.
-Manufacturers’ products may be associated with a certain tagline/design, but they effectively have no protection over their products.
+Manufacturers’ products may be associated with a specific tagline or design, but they effectively have no protection over their products.
 They couldn't take legal action if someone were to steal their design.
-Instead, the thief could register their products as his trademark and put them out of business.
+Instead, the thief could register their products as their trademark and put them out of business.
 If you’re doing business in Vietnam, you want to ensure the supplier won’t steal your design and put you out of business.

 Registered Intellectual Property

 Registered intellectual property is the only way to secure what belongs to you.
-Registering would be the only way others would recognize your rights to a product or a brand if someone were to steal them from you.
+Registering would be the only way for others to recognize your rights to a product or brand if someone were to steal it from you.
 We can make the Vietnamese government put suppliers who steal from our clients out of business - this is why this never happens.
-We’ll help you register your products in Vietnam and manufacture them without being ripped off by suppliers.
+We’ll help you register your products in Vietnam and manufacture them without being taken advantage of by suppliers.

 Intellectual Property In Vietnam By Cosmo Sourcing